Skip to content

 report = profile(df, config=config)

-Can I get statistics without HTML?
+Can I get statistics without generating HTML?

 Yes, use summarize():